 We are the only trainers in Australia with

-- comprehensive technical understanding of the phonetic and psycholinguistic challenges and solutions that form part of effective, advanced accent learning and modification (see qualifications)
+- comprehensive technical understanding of the effective, advanced accent learning and modification (see qualifications) and challenges and solutions that form part of

 - up-to-date insight into current spoken and written English in Australia and overseas

 - detailed practical knowledge of the linguistic and phonetic systems of a wide range of other languages

 - extensive experience teaching phonetics and linguistics to various audiences, including university students, speech therapists, and interpreters

 - a history of academic research in accent learning, phonetics, speech processing, and developments in the Australian English accent and other varieties of English.

 - writing, editing and translation